+SunWater APPLICATION FOR TEMPORARY TRANSFER

+MAKING WATER WORK

 Part A - Seller Details

 Customer Account ID Water Account ID

 Account (Print Name)

 Holders (Print Name)

-Who can we contact rega we contact regarding this application?
+Who can we contact rega rding this application?
 (MUST be a Contact Profile on this account)

 Name Phone

 Address Alternate Phone

 Fax

--1 Email: Email Address
+Email: Email Address

-Select Preferred Notification Method

-Notification Metriod SMS Message: Mobile Phone #
+Select Preferred Notification Method SMS Message: Mobile Phone #

+De la Deve De Lile ama message mobile Priorie #

 Part B - Buyer Details

 Customer Account ID Water Account ID

 Account (Print Name)

 Holders (Print Name)

-Who can we contact rega arding this application?
+Who can we contact regard rding this application?
 (MUST be a Contact Profile on this account)

 Name Phone

 Address Alternate Phone

 Fax

-Select Preferred Email: Email Address
+Select Preferred Email Address

 Notification Method SMS Message: Mobile Phone #

 Part C - Transfer Volume Details

-Seller's Nominated Transfer Volume ML Water Year /
+Seller's Nominated Tran sfer Volume ML Water Year /

-Part D - Transfer Statement
+Part D - Transfer Statem ent

 This application is made under the standard Water Supply Contract and is a Seasonal Water Assignment under the Water Act 2000.
 The Selier warrants that they have sufficient water available under their contract with SunWater for the proposed temporary transfer.
-The Selier requests to reduce the volume available to them by the Assessed Volume.
-The Buyer warrants they have approval under the integrated Planning Act for their pump taking the water.
-The Buyer and Selier acknowledge that they have read and agree to the Transfer Conditions on the back of this form and acknowledge that in addition to the Transfer Conditions this application will be assessed by SunWater in accordance with the Local Conditions for the water supply scheme in place on the day that SunWater receives this application.
+The Selier requests to reduce the volume available to them by the Nominated Transfer Volume and the Buyer requests to increase the volume available to them by the Nominated Transfer Volume and the Buyer requests to increase the volume available to them by the Assessed Volume.
+The Buyer warrants that they have read and agree to the Transfer Conditions on the back of this form and acknowledge that in addition to the Transfer Conditions on the back of this form and acknowledge that in addition to the Transfer Conditions on the back of this form and acknowledge that in addition to the Transfer Conditions to the transfer Conditions for the water supply scheme in place on the day that SunWater receives this application.
 This form must be signed by ALL those listed as Customers on the Water Supply Contract or listed as holders of the Interim Water Allocation/Water Allocation ("Relevant Signatories").
 The Relevant Signatories may sign this form personally, or an authorised person may sign on their behalf.
-SunWater accepts the signatures of persons authorised to sign under a SunWater Appointment of Agent Form", and persons authorised to sign under a relevant Power of Attomey, where a copy of that Power of Attomey is attached/already submitted.
-Authorised persons should specify on whose behalf they are signing, and whether they are signing under an Appointment of Agent Form or a Power of Attorney.
-Please note, a SunWater Online Customer Principal does not have authority to sign a manual temporary transfer form.
-By signing this you are agreeing that you have read the current local conditions for the relevant Scheme available from sunwateronline.com.au. or from SunWater.
+SunWater accepts the signatures of persons authorised to sign under a relevant Power of Attomey, where a copy of that Power of Attomey usuntited.
+Authorised persons should specify on whose behalf they are signing, and whether they are signing under an Appointment of Agent Form or a Power of Attomey.
+Please note, a SunWater Tomine Customer Principal does not have authority to sign a manual temporary transfer form.
+By signing this you have read the current local conditions for the relevant Scheme available from surwateronline.com.au. or from SunWater.
 Signed by all Relevant Signatories

 Seller's Signature(s): Date:

-Signed on behalf of Seller Specify where relevant: □ Under Power of Attorney (copy attached/already submitted) □ Under Appointment of Agent Form □ Multiple/Combined Delivery Form
+Signed on behalf of Seller Specify where relevant Under Power of Attorney (copy attached/already submitted)

+Under Appointment of Agent Form Multiple/Combined Delivery Form

 Buyer's Signature(s): Date:

-Signed on behalf of Seller Specify where relevant: □ Under Power of Attorney (copy attached/already submitted) □ Under Appointment of Agent Form □ Multiple/Combined Delivery Form
+Signed on behalf of Selier Specify where relevant: Under Power of Attomey (copy attached/already submitted) Under Appointment of Agent Form